polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/10 - Active Events.md

 Since no lambda objects contains any public methods, properties or fields, beyond the ones they all contain, necessary to traverse and change the object - There are no semantic differences between two different lambda objects.
-Arguably hence, the lambda object becomes perfectly encapsulated - And exchanging any lambda object with any other, is as easy as editing a word in a text editor.
+Arguably hence, the lambda object becomes perfectly encapsulated - And exchanging any lambda object with any other, is as easy as editing a string in a text editor.

 ### The LSP problem